The Best Backpacker Hostels in Nha Trang, Vietnam

 Tabana Hostel is another hostel with a very central location, surrounded by a plethora of local food shops and stalls.
 The property is less than a mile from Long Son Pagoda and a nine-minute walk from Dam Market, so it is a perfect starting point for a day of exploration.
 Plus the train station is just right there.
 The common area is designed like a small café, and the ca phe sua da (Vietnamese iced coffee) served here is fantastic.
 It’s also a great place to bring your laptop and catch your friends up on what you’ve been up to on your travel blog.

 Vitamin Sea Hostel

 Vitamin Sea Hostel is a rather new addition to the sea of hostels in Nha Trang, yet it quickly garnered a great reputation and has been doing well.
-Clean, comfortable and staffed by a friendly group, this hostel checks off everything necessary to be a good place to crash.
-Plus, since it is new, you can expect the walls to be without cracks and the facilities to be clean.
-In addition to a staff that goes beyond its way to help you out, the location is a favorite among guests.
+Clean, comfortable, and with a friendly staff, this hostel checks off everything necessary to be a good place to crash at.
+Plus, since it is new, you can expect the walls to be without cracks and the facilities to be spotlessly clean.
+In addition to the staff that go beyond their way to help you out, the location is a favorite among guests.
 It may not be close to the typical tourist attractions, however the hostel is in a very local area so you are guaranteed a more authentic experience.
 There is a small market right down the road and a few dining options nearby, but do not expect any fancy restaurants.
 You can even join the locals in the café across the road for a game of chess – they are there all day.
-Certainly a great choice for budget travelers as a bed is only US$5.00 a night.
+Certainly a great choice for budget travelers as a bed is only $5.00 a night.